+353-1-416-8900REST OF WORLD

 Speak directly to the analyst to clarify any post sales queries you may have.

-• Ammo Types: Bean bag rounds (standard and super sock), foam rounds, pepper ball rounds, rubber bullets (hollow core, segmented, solid), and wooden projectiles.
+• Ammo Types: Bean bag rounds (standard and super sock), foam rounds, pepper ball rounds, rubber bullets (hollow core, segmented, solid rubber), and wooden projectiles.

-• End Users: Corrections, law enforcement (federal, local, state), military (air force, army, navy, special forces), and private security organizations.
+• End Users: Corrections, law enforcement (federal, local, state), military (air force, army, navy, special forces), and private security firms.

 • Caliber Gauges: .68 caliber, 12 gauge (2.75-inch, 3-inch), 40 mm, and 9 mm.